 The Music course caters for students to listen, compose, and perform music from a diverse range of styles, traditions, and contexts.
 Students create, shape, and share sounds in time and space and critically analyse music.
 Music practice is aurally based and focuses on acquiring and using knowledge, understanding and skills about music and musicians.
-The course is organised under three categories of study - Performing, Creating and Musicology.
-In Performance students work on their own instrument or may learn guitar or keyboard.
-Activities include both solo and group playing.
-Creating is about putting melodies and accompaniments together.
-The final element, Musicology involves listening to and analysing music to understand it.
 The aim is to cater for students of varying abilities and experience by assessing their performance skills at individual levels.
 The course consists of four units offered over two years.